voschezang/coding-handbook/quotes.md

 Note that the validity of all statements is dependent on certain implicit or explicit assumptions.

-* Effectiveness > Efficiency.
+* Effectiveness > efficiency.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
-* Value both processes and outcoomes (e.g. [risk-adjusted returns](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital)).
+* Value both processes and outcomes (e.g. [risk-adjusted returns](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital)).
 Good results with bad processes have no predictive value.
 * Change is not a solution but a process.
 It's a balance between relying on you [priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori) and updating your [posterior](https://en.wikipedia.org/wiki/Posterior_probability).
   * Find an appropriate [learning rate](https://en.wikipedia.org/wiki/Learning_rate) or [step size](https://en.wikipedia.org/wiki/Gradient_descent) to avoid overshooting.
   * Define conditions under which you would change your beliefs.
 * Everything is a theory and could be proven wrong.
-* [Confidence](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) does not imply compentence

 ## Time to market